 Our values: Security, safety, protection, quality of life, responsibility

 Our vision: As a society we have a responsibility to assist people in our communities who are vulnerable and can’t meet their basic needs.
-Whether they are children, the elderly, disabled, or victims of illness, crime, natural disaster or something else, we cannot deny our fellow citizens the basic necessities of life.
+Whether they are children, the elderly, disabled, or survivors of illness, crime, natural disaster or something else, we cannot deny our fellow citizens the basic necessities of life.
 Three policies are crucial: (1) expand basic services to cover all the vulnerable people who need them; (2) stop the war on drug users that has cut them off from assistance; and (3) help charities that provide social services, including food, housing, clothing, job training, and legal representation.

 State and local governments fund and deliver many of our most important social services—feeding the hungry, housing the homeless, providing health care to the uninsured, caring for the elderly, helping the unemployed find jobs, and much more.
 But these services were drastically cut after the Great Recession and even as the economy strengthened, funding remained weak.
 Yet, we as a society have an obligation to serve people who are marginalized and, as a result, have less access to safety nets and services.
 In fact, our communities will be much better off when we ensure that every child is provided such services as high-quality early childhood care, good nutrition, health insurance, recreational opportunities, afterschool and summertime programs—the basic services they need to have a fair chance to succeed in life.
 We also need to prepare our communities to accommodate and serve an increasingly aging population.